MichaelHorsch/Sitecore.MultisiteHttpModule/README.md

 ### Robots.txt usage
 The robots.txt functionality can be configured by populating the **robotsTxtLocation** attribute on the site node.
 This needs to be populated with the location of a text document containing the contents you wish to display when robots.txt is called for that site.
 If this is specified then the standard robots.txt will be returned, if it exists.

+Important Note: To match a site, the code does a contains compare the DnsSafeUrl from the request to the configured hostName.
+If you use a wildcard, it may not match and the Robots.txt will not function correctly.
+You can always | delimit your host names to make sure there is a match.

 ## Credits

 This module was built upon the work in two blog posts by: